 10 Reasons To Try Beach Volleyball

 Imagine a sport where kids are in control of their own successes and failures.
 No coach standing over them, subbing them out at every mistake.
 Now, imagine that those kids, instead of running to Subway or Chipotle in between games, stay and referee the next game.
 And where they have to work directly with tournament organizers to figure out where and when they play next.
 Imagine parents having NO ROLE, let me repeat that, NO ROLE in their sporting event – except maybe driving them there.
 Now imagine what kids are learning from an experience like that: Self-reliance, grit, leadership, conflict management, self-regulation, discipline, work ethic, organization, and being part of a community.
 All youth sports could learn something from beach volleyball!

-The #1 ranked UCLA Women’s Beach Volleyball Assistant Coach, Jenny Johnson Jordan knows a thing or two about volleyball.
-The former Bruin standout and Olympian is in her seventh season as an assistant coach with the UCLA beach volleyball program and is one of UCLA’s newest Hall of Famers.
+The top-ranked UCLA Women’s Beach Volleyball Assistant Coach, Jenny Johnson Jordan knows a thing or two about volleyball.
+The former Bruin standout and Olympian is in her eighth season as an assistant coach with the UCLA beach volleyball program and is one of UCLA’s newest Hall of Famers.
 She has won a national title as a player and as a coach as she helped guide the Bruins to their first-ever NCAA Beach Volleyball Championship in 2018, repeated as National Champs in 2019, and looking for a third straight title as they start this season as the top-ranked team in the country.
 Here are Johnson Jordan’s top reasons kids should try beach volleyball.

 10 Reasons To Try Beach Volleyball:

 - It’s (usually) outdoors – fresh air, vitamin D, usually at the beach or in a park.